Easy games to teach tenses

 - practise them in context

-Learning by rote can be boring but it needs to be done.
+Learning by rote can be tedious, but it needs to be done.
 So why not try doing all this by disguising the boring bits.
 Here’s how!

-The teacher can explain a tense using translation and comparison with the native language, time-lines, pictures, actions and examples.
-Students can then do a treasure hunt, searching for examples of the tense by reading pre-prepared passages.
-Ask students to make up a sentence that uses the tense and one other word, such as “red” or “angrily”.
-This is more of a challenge, and more fun than simply making up a sentence that uses the tense.
+First, the teacher can explain a tense using translation and comparison with the native language, timelines, pictures, actions, and examples.
+Then, students can do a treasure hunt, searching for examples of the tense by reading pre-prepared passages.
+Finally, ask students to make up a sentence that uses the tense and one other word, such as “red” or “angrily.”
+While this activity is more of a challenge, it’s more fun than simply making up a sentence that uses the tense.

 DRILLING THE TENSE

-The student then has to learn the tense by heart, including irregular forms, and be able to fill in the blanks correctly.
-Here are two games that are perfect for learning a new tense.
+Next, students have to learn the tense by heart, including irregular forms, and be able to fill in blanks correctly.
+Here are two games to teach tenses that are perfect for introducing a new one.

-Game Two is designed to practice writing a new tense.
+Game Two is to practice writing a new tense.

 USING THE TENSE

 You’ll find a host of those in my classroom activities book for teens and adults.
-Order your copy today in my shop.
+So, order your downloadable copy today in my shop.
+Alternatively, click here if you prefer a paperback, but if you want to see hundreds of reviews, you’ll find the most on amazon.com.